Comprehensive guide to caring for a kitten

 Your kitten should be fully accustomed to their indoor surroundings before they are let outside.
 They need to consider your house their home so that they will want to come back inside when they’ve finished exploring outside.
 It’s advisable that your kitten is vaccinated, neutered and microchipped before you let them outside for the first time.
 It is important to keep your cat in at night, as they are much more likely to get involved in fights, road traffic accidents, or wander too far and get lost.

 When you do let them outside for the first time, do so just before an established feeding time to help encourage them back inside with food and leave the door open for them to decide whether or not they want to go outside.
-The best way to give them long-term access to the outdoors is through a cat flap, which you can train them to use by encouraging them through with a few treats.
-It’s best to install a microchip cat flap to prevent any neighbouring cats from accessing your home.
+The best way to give them long-term access to the outdoors is through a cat door, which you can train them to use by encouraging them through with a few treats.
+It’s best to install a microchip cat door to prevent any neighbouring cats from accessing your home.